The mission: Clean your DSLR or mirrorless camera

 Skill level: Intermediate

-Perhaps the greatest advantage of using a DSLR is the ability to change lenses to suit the shooting scenario.
-There is a downside to this flexibility, however, and the fact is that, even when taking the utmost care when switching lenses and transporting kit, dust and dirt will find a way to leave its mark on your images.
-Fortunately, there are a vast quantity of purpose-designed cleaning products to tackle some common issues.
+Perhaps the greatest advantage of using a DSLR or mirrorless camera is the ability to change lenses to suit the shooting scenario.
+There is a downside to this flexibility, however; even when taking the utmost care when switching lenses and transporting kit, dust and dirt will find a way to leave its mark on your images.
+Fortunately, there are a vast quantity of purpose-designed cleaning products to tackle this.

 A lens cloth is great for keeping the front element of your lens clean of water marks, finger smudges and dirt, but have you ever noticed small dots appearing in the same place on your images?
-This is caused by dust entering your camera and settling on its sensor, and can really spoil your shots, requiring laborious cloning and healing in Photoshop to clean up your images.
+This is caused by dust entering your camera and settling on a filter in front of its sensor, and can really spoil your images, requiring laborious cloning and healing using software.